chiangwe/HpSpUCB/README.md

 2. DataInput.py: This is the code to read in the input data file.
 3. MAB.py: Main code to run multi-armed bandit algorithm.
 4. HpSpUCB.py: The function that excecute the proposed model, HpSpUCB.
-Usage: ./python3 -W ignore MAB.py UnbDataPath=data_path ResultsPath=path_results Method=HpSpUCB NumArm=100 NumPulledArm=5 PeriodPerPull=7200 Gamma=0.1 Lambda=0.1 Delta=0.2 Tau=0.1 AlphaR=0.1 AlphaH=0.1 nsample=50 SimTime=1
+### Usage: ./python3 -W ignore MAB.py UnbDataPath=data_path ResultsPath=path_results Method=HpSpUCB NumArm=100 NumPulledArm=5 PeriodPerPull=7200 Gamma=0.1 Lambda=0.1 Delta=0.2 Tau=0.1 AlphaR=0.1 AlphaH=0.1 nsample=50 SimTime=1
-Input:
+#### Input:
-UnbDataPath: Specify the input data path with four fields, Time, latitude, longitude, and grid index.
+- UnbDataPath: Specify the input data path with four fields, Time, latitude, longitude, and grid index.
-ResultsPath: This is to keep track of every pull results.
+- ResultsPath: This is to keep track of every pull results.
-Method: To specify the method.
+- Method: To specify the method.
-NumArm: The number of arms in total.
+- NumArm: The number of arms in total.
-NumPulledArm: The number of arms that we pull each visit.
+- NumPulledArm: The number of arms that we pull each visit.
-PeriodPerPull: The period between each pull.
+- PeriodPerPull: The period between each pull.
-# Hyper Parameter
+#### Hyper Parameter
-Gamma: The weight betwee the proposed Hawkes processes component and the exsisted component.
+- Gamma: The weight betwee the proposed Hawkes processes component and the exsisted component.
-Lambda: The standward deviation used in Gaussian process and Gaussian filter.
+- Lambda: The standward deviation used in Gaussian process and Gaussian filter.
-Delta: The standward deviation used in the Metropolis-Hastings sampling method.
+- Delta: The standward deviation used in the Metropolis-Hastings sampling method.
-Tau: The temporature for softmax function.
+- Tau: The temporature for softmax function.
-AlphaR: The weight on the upper confidence bound on rewards.
+- AlphaR: The weight on the upper confidence bound on rewards.
-AlphaH: The weight on the uppper conficence bound on event intensities.
+- AlphaH: The weight on the uppper conficence bound on event intensities.
-nsample: The number of samples to draw from posterior distribution.
+- nsample: The number of samples to draw from posterior distribution.
-SimTime: Simulation time for diffrent initial positions.
+- SimTime: Simulation time for diffrent initial positions.

-Num